 Why are you interested in nursing?
 What drew you to this field?

 I have been interested in the medical field since I was a child.
-Growing up I wanted to be a pediatric oncologist.
+Growing up, I wanted to be a pediatric oncologist.
 In high school, I worked for a local pediatrician and spent time shadowing two pediatric oncologists while I was in college.
-I began to admire the nurses that were spending time with their patients, and I wanted to be a part of that level of patient care.
+I began to admire the nurses that were spending time with their patients and wanted to be a part of that level of patient care.
 I took a detour working in retail management, but returned to nursing.